fortio/fortio/README.md

   -mtls
         Require client certificate signed by -cacert for client connections -multi-mirror-origin
-        Mirror the request url to the target for multi proxies (-M) (default true) -multi-serial-mode
+        Mirror the request URL to the target for multi proxies (-M) (default true) -multi-serial-mode
         Multi server (-M) requests one at a time instead of parallel mode -n int
         Run for exactly this number of calls instead of duration.
 Default (0) is to use duration (-t).
-Default is 1 when used as grpc ping count.
+Default is 1 when used as gRPC ping count.
   -nc-dont-stop-on-eof
         in netcat (nc) mode, don't abort as soon as remote side closes -no-reresolve